 Tony Fontana <firstname.lastname@example.org>

 Both David Holt (as Florizel as a Child) and Virginia Weidler (as Miss Vandeleur as a Child) are listed in the cast in some contemporary reviews, but they did not appear in the viewed print.
-In all likelihood, they were in the cast initially, but removed before the official opening date, and are credited in some of those reviews.
+In fact, they do appear in the film's trailer.
+In all likelihood, their scenes were cut just before the official opening date as they are are credited in some of those reviews.
 See more »

 I'll take my auntie's plum pudding.
 I can have it waxed after the dog is acquitted.